JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/faq.md

 ```@example howdoi
 using YAXArrays
 using Dates # To generate the dates of the time axis
-using DimensionalData # To use the "Between" option for selecting data
+using DimensionalData # To use the "Between" option for selecting data, however the intervals notation should be used instead, i.e. `a .. b`.
 ```

 Define the time span of the YAXArray